laplcebeltrami/weighted-SPHARM/README.md

 [3] Chung, M.K.
 Hartley, R., Dalton, K.M., Davidson, R.J.
 2008.
 Encoding cortical surface by spherical harmonics.
 Satistica Sinica 18:1269-1291
 https://pages.stat.wisc.edu/~mchung/papers/sinica.2008.pdf

+Run script-SPHARM.m.
 If you are using the codes, please refernce one of these papers.
 The code is written by Moo K. Chung of University of Wisconsin-Madison